 Ovid will take you to MEDLINE, the major medical database.

-To get to AMED – Allied and Complementary Medicine/EMCARE - nursing, EMBASE - medicine and pharmaceuticals/HMIC- Healthcare Management Consortium (Includes Kings Fund) and Social Policy and Practice.
-Please see the below screenshot that explains where you need to click on the “Change” option to view.
+To get to AMED – Allied and Complementary Medicine / EMCARE - nursing / EMBASE - medicine and pharmaceuticals / HMIC- Healthcare Management Consortium (Includes Kings Fund) and Social Policy and Practice.
+To change database, click on the 'Change' option (as highlighted in the image below).

 This directs you to PsycInfo.
 This database is published by the American Psychological Associations and provides comprehensive indexing and abstracts of the international psychological literature from the 1800s to the present.
 Documents indexed include journals, articles, books, dissertations and more.
 90% of the 3,000+ titles indexed in APA PsycINFO® are peer-reviewed.